Public Speaking: From Average to Awesome -- a five-minute video reviewing the basics we covered in class!

 d) be written in complete sentences

 e) sources (of work cited in your speech) indicated in the body of the outline (author’s last name, date) in parenthesis at the end of the sentence.
 (Please note that sources of pictures are NOT included the Reference page).

 f) references at the end (you must use proper APA bibliography style).

 g) be TYPED and STAPLED.
 I will not accept late outlines.
 The outline must be in COMPLETE SENTENCES!

-2. SOURCES: You must use FOUR reputable, reliable, current sources.
+2. SOURCES: You must use SIX reputable, reliable, current sources.
 These must be experts -- received specialized training in that topic.
-You must cite all four sources in the body of your speech - this is in addition to the one in the introduction.
+You must cite four sources in the body of your speech - this is in addition to the one in the introduction.
 No more than HALF of your sources may be from websites.
 Click here for suggestions on citing sources within a speech.

 3. TIME: Your speech must be between 4:00 and 6:00 minutes.
 Points will be deducted otherwise.